MicroWebStacks/astro-big-doc/README.md

     - flex can also animate but then the flex container height must be set explicitely
 - node js modules filename not in `__filename` but in `import.meta.url`
 - Markdown
   - It is not possible to handle a custom code section with an Astro component in native Astro markdown integration (unless you rewrite the Astro component in remark and rehype).
-It is only possible in imported markdown where remarked custom components e.g. `<data />` can be replaced on the custom render call with an Astro component. see `blog/[...page].astro`
+It is only possible in imported markdown where remarked custom components e.g. `<data />` can be replaced on the custom render call with an Astro component. see `blog/[...page].astro`.
+Fix RFC : https://github.com/withastro/rfcs/pull/285
   - `<Content components={{}}/>` only replaces html items injected from plugins and not items written in markdown page
   - `<Content components={{}}/>` does not replace Astro components in MD, only in MDX